mlcourses/lab-3-blog-post-group5_cs281/post.md

 - Lets consider **B2**, **B1**, **B0** to be three binary inputs (with **B0** being the least significant bit of the 3-bit digital input that comes from the Arduino).

-- Since we are not using the values 6 and 7, so we can put **x** - "don't care" into the places in the truth table that represents the output of the decimal values 6 an 7 for each LED segment.
+- Since we are not using the values 6 and 7, so we can put **x** - "don't care" into the places in the truth table that represents the output of the decimal values 6 an 7 for each LED segment
 <img src="./assets/decimal_values.png" alt="decimal values" />

 #### 1. Constructing Truth Table

 - From the LED Functionality table above, we can construct a truth table as below:
 <img src="./assets/truth_tables.png" alt="truth tables" />

 #### 2. Simplifying the Boolean expressions using Karnaugh Maps

 - From last lab, we were introduced to the concept of SOP design (Sum Of Products) to derive boolean expressions from truth tables.
 However, the biggest drawback here is that it is not always possible to simplify those constructed boolean expressions down to 2 or less terms, making our circuit unnecessarily complex (See example for LED A below).
 That is when another method called Karnaugh Maps come into play.
 <img src="./assets/SOP.png" alt="SOP" />

 - For techniques regarding the K Maps technique, you can refer to this [link](https://www.geeksforgeeks.org/introduction-of-k-map-karnaugh-map/)